 Which brings us…

-It often saddens us to hear stories about dogs who are diagnosed with conditions like mitral valve disease whose owners simply can not afford the cost of treatment that they need.
-Now this inability to afford the cost is no fault of the owner, because let’s face it, vet bills can be very expensive even when dealing with a healthy pet!
+To a good spot where we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+This is why it often saddens us to hear stories about dogs diagnosed with conditions like mitral valve disease whose owners can not afford the treatment they need.
+Now, this inability to afford the price is no fault of the owner because, let’s face it, vet bills can be costly even when dealing with a healthy pet!

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
-But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?
+Until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?

 For more information on who we feel currently offers the “best” pet insurance policies out there, we would encourage you to check out our Best Pet Insurance Policies article.